 Once you have gathered some of your best practices from the past, you might notice that you all of a sudden already have some tools at your disposal.
 Well done!

-If you want more, you can pick and choose some tools from below for your time-management toolbox.
-See more information about these tools by clicking their headings (still under construction).
+If you want more, you can pick and choose some tools from Time-management techniques for your time-management toolbox.
+See more information about these tools by clicking their headings.
 These time-management tips are also available at the Aalto psychologists’ pages in Into.

 The important thing to remember is that, what works for someone else, might not work for you.
 You have to find your own ‘best practices’ and no-one else can know what they are, but you.